Luke-Br/markdown-cv/index.md

 ### Interested in

-Opportunities at the intersection of cpmputing, biology and medicine
+Opportunities at the intersection of computing, biology and medicine

 ## Education